DevExpress-Examples/dashboard-blazor-webassembly-configuration/readme.md

 * [Dashboard.razor](./CS/BlazorDashboardApp/Client/Pages/Dashboard.razor)
 <!-- default file list end -->

-# Dashboard Blazor WebAssembly App - Configuration
+# Dashboard for Blazor WebAssembly - Configuration

 This example shows how you can configure the `DxDashboard` component in a Blazor WebAssembly application: